slavenf/sfl-library/doc/flat_multimap.md

 1.  ```
     template <typename...
 Args>
-    std::pair<iterator, bool> emplace(Args&&... args);
+    iterator emplace(Args&&... args);
     ```

-    **Preconditions:**
-    `!full()`

     **Effects:**
-    Inserts new element into the container if the container doesn't already contain an element with an equivalent key.
+    Inserts a new element into the container.

     New element is constructed as `value_type(std::forward<Args>(args)...)`.

-    The element may be constructed even if there already is an element with the key in the container, in which case the newly constructed element will be destroyed immediately.

     **Returns:**
-    The iterator component points to the inserted element or to the already existing element.
-The `bool` component is `true` if insertion happened and `false` if it did not.
+    Iterator to the inserted element.

     <br><br>